FNBBDevs/nolang/README.md

 # <span><img src="https://i.ibb.co/T18gqfk/2.png" width="32px"></span> nolang

 That's Nolan-G, Nolan-Language, or No-Language.
 Take your pick they all work!
-This is the start of something truly revolutionary: a very python-like language written in python (so that it's *extra* slow ofcourse) without the python bull***t.
+This is the start of something truly revolutionary: a very python-like language written in python (so that it's *extra* slow of course) without the python bull***t.
 Dedicated to [nulzo](https://github.com/nulzo) bouncin on ma member.
 Which is obviously a reference to my trampoline of course which is something you bounce on over the weekend.

 Ethan - personally, I think python is one of the faster programming languages!